jessepeterson/kmfddm/README.md

 # KMFDDM

 KMFDDM is an Apple Declarative Device Management (DDM) server.
-It works together with [NanoMDM](https://github.com/micromdm/nanomdm).
+It works together with open source MDM servers.

 ## EXPERIMENTAL